he Best Food and Diets for Bulldogs and French Bulldogs

-CALORIES: What the caloric value per cup.
+CALORIES: What is the caloric value per cup.

-PEER REVIEW: What product research was done on this diet and is it published in peer-review paper.
+PEER REVIEW: What product research was done on this diet and is it published in a peer-review paper.

 SUMMERY: pet food manufacturers should be willing to provide you with a response to those questions.
 If they are not able or willing to do so, be cautious and consider avoiding feeding their diets to your pet.